 Another popular Agile framework is called kanban.
 Kanban is a visual approach to project management in which teams create physical representations of tasks, typically with online apps or good old-fashioned sticky notes on whiteboards.
 As the project progresses, tasks are moved through predetermined stages to track progress and identify obstacles.
 Because all work is visible, team members know exactly where the project is at all times and can quickly move from task to task.

 Of course, the fundamentals of team building still apply no matter which Agile framework you choose to use.
-Here are some other tips for team collaboration:
+Here are some other tips for cross functional Agile team collaboration:

 - Make time for team building and learning about one another.
 When project team members build rapport with each other, they also establish trust, break down barriers, and open up lines of communication.